In this article, we’ll explain the FMCSA’s ELD malfunction guidance and how you can maintain compliance when your ELD goes down.

 How fleets can use Motive to maintain compliance

-Motive offers a free, §395.8-compliant electronic logging app.
+Motive offers a free, §395.8-compliant ELD app.
 It takes seconds to download to your driver’s Android or Apple smartphone or tablet.
 Motive also offers a free dashboard account.
 This empowers fleet managers to view and audit their driver’s logs in real time.

 Why do we do this?

 - We care about your business and want you to experience minimal disruption.

 - When fleets using other ELDs try Motive, they stay.